LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ---
 LivePersons Proactive Messaging tool allows brands to engage in two-way conversations with their consumers by creating targeted outbound campaigns using rich channels.
 Consumer responses are routed into the LivePerson agent workspace, where conversations can be handled by humans, automation, or a mix of both.

 Proactive messaging enables brands to increase their ability to connect with a targeted consumer base leading to a higher probability of achieving goals.
-It enables a richer and more personalized consumer experience, while utilizing all the LiveEngage capabilities.
+It enables a richer and more personalized consumer experience, while utilizing all Conversational Cloud capabilities.
 SMS and WhatsApp are the two supported channels with more coming in the near future.

 ## Permissions
-Only LiveEngage administrators and campaign manager profiles have acess to Proactive messaging once the account has been enabled by the LivePerson account team (assuming the brand has Twilio and Whatsapp).
+Only the Conversational Cloud administrators and campaign manager profiles have access to Proactive messaging once the account has been enabled by the LivePerson account team (assuming the brand has Twilio and WhatsApp).

 ## Login and access
-Brands can access the Proactive Messaging tool from within LiveEngage via the Quick Launch.
+Brands can access the Proactive Messaging tool from within the Conversational Cloud via the Quick Launch menu.

 ![](img/PM_userguide1.png)

 Proactive Messaging supports role-based access.
 Currently, only users with Campaign Manager or Administrator user profile can access the tool.
 All other users (those with only Agent or Agent Manager user profile) will not see the tool in the Quick Launch menu.